Mosi Dorbayani' S Profile

 Mosi’s intention for writing as Sean Sweven is for the books to be judged on their own merit, and to establish Sean Sweven as a well-regarded name in short stories and novels in his own right.
 Mosi continues to write short stories and novels under the Sean Sweven pseudonym to keep the distinction from his other writing, so people will know what to expect from Sean.

-Published Songs Performed by International Vocal Artists:
+Written and Published Songs Performed by International Vocal Artists:

-Published Instrumental Albums/EPs/Singles:
+Scored and Published Instrumental Albums/EPs/Singles:

 Humming Heart: The Vancouver Suite – Full Album 10 Tracks (2020):

 Belongs to Me (aka Dunsmuir St.)

 In the Shadow of Sparrows (aka Granville St.)

 Breakfast at Thierry - Full Album 8 Tracks (2020):

 A Table for Two